AguaClara/Dissolved-Gas/Research Reports/Report2_Spring2019.md

 **Figure 11**: The above is a bird's-eye view of the portion of the apparatus in which flow diverts between the flow accumulator and the peristaltic pump.

 ### Procedure
-Synopsis: **are we supposed to have a synopsis or is this just a note? ew465** We were testing, qualitatively, the difference between bubble formation in the fluidized bed at different water temperatures.
+**Remove this at some point**(We were testing, qualitatively, the difference between bubble formation in the fluidized bed at different water temperatures.)

 **Do we need the following paragraph? ew465**
 Before beginning qualitative experiments to determine the feasibility of using a fluidized bed to encourage bubble formation, the subteam sought to determine the minimum fluidization velocity of the system. **idk anything about the ProCoDa calculation.
 Has this already been talked about in a previous report?
 Should we link to it @Tommy tsb49 ew465** The subteam attempted to experimentally verify the theoretical minimum fluidization velocity calculated by ProCoDa.
 Starting at...

 The subteam conducted a qualitative experiment to determine if the fluidized bed successfully promotes bubble formation in the reactor.
-Three trials **6 vs 3 trials?? ew465** were conducted in which the amount of bubble formation in the reactor using hot (supersaturated) water was compared to the amount of bubble formation using cold water.
+Six were conducted in which the amount of bubble formation in the reactor using hot (supersaturated) water was compared to the amount of bubble formation using cold water.
 The water temperatures used were defined by the hottest and coldest temperatures that the laboratory sink could produce.
 The water was run for several minutes at each temperature before data collection to allow fluctuations in influent temperatures to settle and for the temperature in the reactor to equilibrate **edit previous sentence ew465**.
 Qualitative data of bubble formation was taken in the form of a video of the fluidized bed reactor.
 The bubble production rate and size of bubbles was analyzed visually from these videos.

 The influent water temperature was monitored over the course of each trial using a temperature probe inserted in the flow accumulator.
 The data was recorded with ProCoDa and the average, standard deviation, and percent standard deviation for each trial was calculated.

 The pressure difference inside and outside of the reactor was also measured with the pressure sensor and recorded with ProCoDa.
 The average, standard deviation, and percent standard deviation of the data was calculated as well.

 The length of each trial was determined by how quickly the flow accumulator filled up with water, with most times around 25 seconds.
-The peristaltic pump was run at 60 RPM, corresponding to a flow rate well above the minimum fluidization velocity as calculated by ProCoDa and experimentally observed. **Add specific numbers in manual ew465**
+The peristaltic pump was run at 60 RPM, corresponding to a flow rate well above the minimum fluidization velocity as calculated by ProCoDa and experimentally observed. **Add specific numbers in manual ew465.
+Also add the instructions for ProCoDA.**

 ## Results and Analysis
 Numerical and video data from the experiments described in the Methods section were analyzed.